 How long will I have the animal?

 Sometimes a foster animal comes and goes very quickly.
 Sometimes it takes longer for their forever families to find them.
 You could potentially have this animal for several months, so please keep this in mind.
 If at any time you cannot continue to foster, we need at least one week to find a new foster.
+We do our best to get them adopted as quickly as possible, and on average the stay is less than a month.

 Do I have to own my own home?